Latte Filters

 bytes formats size in bytes

-clamp clamps value to the range
+clamp clamps a value to the given range

 dataStream Data URI protocol conversion